opendatamesh-initiative/odm-platform/product-plane-services/blueprint-server/README.md

 #### Configure SSH
 In order to allow the application to *clone* and *push* on repositories on GitHub an SSH key must be generated on the host machine and added to the GitHub settings.
 It could be done for a user profile, an organization or for single and specific repositories.
 It's possible to add more than one SSH key.

+HTTPS protocol for GitHub is actually NOT supported.

 ## App configuration